SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 }
 ```
 ### get_channel()
 Static method.
 This returns the event object of that number.
-This is useful when you are programatically choosing channels at runtime; It's very hard to get from the integer 3, for example, to the Event3 token you'd need to use to refer to it without this method, all you can do is have a big long if/elseif or switch/case structure to find the one you want.
+This is useful when you are programmatically choosing channels at runtime; It's very hard to get from the integer 3, for example, to the Event3 token you'd need to use to refer to it without this method, all you can do is have a big long if/elseif or switch/case structure to find the one you want.
 If the channel is not valid, you are instead given `Event_empty`

 #### Usage
 ```c++